Engin-Boot/pong-stage-TwinkalParmar-16/Stage0/Authentication.md

 # Authentication
-  Allows the player to play the game.
+  Allow the player to play the game.

 ## Feature